pulkin/micropython/ports/gprs_a9/README.md

   Attaches to the network.
 This is required for activating the GPRS context.
 If already attached, does nothing.

-  **Raises**: `CellularRegistrationError` if not registered on the network or `CellularAttachmentError` if the attachment process failed at any stage.
+  **Raises**: `CellularError` if not registered on the network or attachment process failed at any stage.

   **Note**: There may be no need to run this as, after a hard reset, the module attempts to attach automatically.